digitalocean/functions-deployer/deployerDesign.md

 The error handling methods divide into simple error display (`displayError`), terminal error handling (`handleError`), and simple process exit (`exit`).
 Not all implementations of `exit` actually `exit`.

 Below the top-level interface, the deployer is designed not to leak errors, not to exit on its own, and not to write directly to the console.
 Furthermore, it does not use the `Logger` (only the top-level API uses it) but rather returns all normal information as part of the result.
-Warnings and progress messages that should be displayed earlier are handled by a distinct `Feedback` object defined by lower level APIs.
+Warnings and progress messages that should be displayed prior to termination are handled by a distinct `Feedback` object defined by lower level APIs.

 #### The `DefaultLogger` type